daniyal-h/weather-wise-app/docs/ProjectPlan.md

 #### Dev Tasks:
 - Store immediate-hour temperature of favourited cities in another table (3 hours)
-- Take the stored data and display it in the UI as offline reading (2 hours)
+- Take the stored data and display it in the UI as offline reading with an appropriate icon indicator (2 hours)
-- Create UI icon for online and offline status (1 hour)

 - **"As a user, I want to know if any offline data is unavailable."**

 #### Dev Tasks:
-- Create probable exceptions (2 hours)
+- Create probable exceptions and writ tests (2 hours)

 ### Additions needed based on Iteration 2 completion:
 ### User Stories